Marketing Representative Training Scheme (MRTS)

 c.
 Exits from the CMG Apprenticeship are allowed as per normal terms and conditions.
 Companies must notify SIDC immediately.

 b.
-Registered graduates will also undergo an online introductory module on capital market with SIDC
+Registered graduates will also undergo an online introductory module on the capital market with SIDC.

 c.
-Interested companies can find more information on registration and the programme at SIDC’s website – sidc.com.my
+Interested companies can find more information on registration and the programme at SIDC’s website – www.sidc.com.my

 No, interested graduates will need to be employed by Capital Market Employers and be registered by the Employer with SIDC.